WASasquatch/wp-rss-feeds/README.md

 Aggregate multiple RSS feeds by using shortcode within your WordPress posts or content.

 # Requirements
 WordPress 5.5+ and SimpleXML module (php-xml package).
-I am not positive what PHP version would be required, I am assuming 5.6+
+PHP 7.4+ required

 # Installation
 Upload the files to your theme directories base.